Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/autocad.md

 ![](_media/designautomation/autocad/post_build.png)

-If you build the `autocad` project now you should see something like this on the **Output** window (note the 2 folders, 3 files), this means you're doing great! :wink:
+If you build the `autocad` project now you should see something like this on the **Output** window.
+Note the 2 folders and 3 files zipped.
+The zip file is created directly at the /wwwroot/bundles folder.
+This means you're doing great! :wink:

 ![](_media/designautomation/autocad/build_output.png)